 Update the resource

 If the Operation Execution Time parameter is given in the request, the Hosting CSE should perform the following procedures at that time and shall not perform the procedures before that time.

+The Hosting CSE shall check to see if the target resource has a child <subscription> with notificationEventType set to “Blocking_Update” according to the procedure specified in clause 7.5.1.2.19.

 Attributes that are not included in the Content parameter of the addressed resource shall not be changed by the Hosting CSE.
 For attributes provided in the Content parameter, their content shall be updated while the following rules apply: